shivammathur/setup-php/README.md

   <a href="https://setup-php.com/support-ukraine" title="#StandWithUkraine"><img alt="#StandWithUkraine" src="https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg"></a>
 </p>

-Setup PHP with required extensions, php.ini configuration, code-coverage support and various tools like composer in [GitHub Actions](https://github.com/features/actions "GitHub Actions").
+Set up PHP with required extensions, php.ini configuration, code-coverage support and various tools like composer in [GitHub Actions](https://github.com/features/actions "GitHub Actions").
 This action gives you a cross-platform interface to set up the PHP environment you need to test your application.
 Refer to [Usage](#memo-usage "How to use this") section and [examples](#examples "Examples of use") to see how to use this.

 ## Contents